Condo Associations Can Be Held Liable for Sidewalk Injuries in New Jersey

 Condo association liability for sidewalk injuries in NJ

 Legal landscape note: This article was originally published in 2015 and describes the law as it stood at that time.
-New Jersey law changes frequently -- contact us to discuss how the current law applies to your situation.
+New Jersey law changes frequently.

 Overview

-In New Jersey, the question of who is responsible when someone is injured on a sidewalk depends heavily on ownership.
-In a landmark decision, the New Jersey Supreme Court clarified that condominium homeowners' associations can be held liable for injuries caused by poorly maintained sidewalks that they own—marking an important distinction between public and private sidewalk responsibility.
+You slipped on an icy walkway inside your condominium development, and now you are looking at medical bills and missed work.
+Who pays turns on a question you probably never thought about: who owns the sidewalk?
+In a landmark decision, the New Jersey Supreme Court clarified that condominium homeowners' associations can be held liable for injuries caused by poorly maintained sidewalks that they own -- an important distinction between public and private sidewalk responsibility.

 The ruling in Qian v.
 Toll Brothers, decided August 12, 2015, overturned two lower court decisions that had granted the condominium association immunity.
 Justice Barry Albin, writing for a unanimous court, held that "who owns or controls the sidewalk, not who uses it, is the key distinguishing point between a public and private sidewalk."